Japanese terms

 * tsuki – punch

-* oi-zuki – lunge punch
+* oi-zuki – step and punch

 * gyaku-zuki – reverse punch